 Whole-school ideas

-• Emergency Services Assembly: Use an interactive display or projection for short video messages.
-Improve clarity with acoustic panels that support the aims of BB93 by reducing reverberation and improving speech intelligibility.
+- Emergency Services Assembly: Use an interactive display or projection for short video messages.
+Improve clarity with acoustic panels that reduce reverberation and improve speech intelligibility.

-• First Aid Basics: In partnership with local services or reputable training resources.
-Use visualisers for live demonstrations of recovery position or bandaging techniques.
+- First Aid Basics: In partnership with local services or reputable training resources.
+Use visualisers for live demonstrations of the recovery position or bandaging techniques.

 Make it inclusive for every learner